Braid groups and symplectic Steinberg groups: Introduction

 from the braid group to the Steinberg group.

-We further describe the image and the kernel of~$f$.
+When $n\geq 3$ the lifting~$f$ is not surjective; we shall describe its image.
+We also show how to extend~$f$ to a surjective homomorphism with a bigger Artin group as domain.

+We further describe the kernel of~$f$.
+As an application we obtain a simple braid-like presentation of the image of~$f$ (resp.\ of the image of~$\bar{f}$), which is a subgroup of finite index of~$\St(C_n,\BZ)$ (resp.\ of~$\Sp_{2n}(\BZ)$).

 The paper is a continuation of~\cite{Ka2}, which dealt with the case $n=2$.
 It is organized as follows.
 In Section~\ref{sec-Steinberg} we give a presentation of the Steinberg group~$\St(C_n,\BZ)$ and list a few properties of the special elements~$w_{\gamma}$.
 In Section~\ref{sec-BSt} we construct the lifting~$f$ from the braid group to the Steinberg group.
-In general $f$ is not surjective; in Section~\ref{sec-image} we determine its image (see Theorem~\ref{thm-image}).
-The longer Section~\ref{sec-kern} is devoted to the kernel of~$f$: we highlight a braid $\alpha_n \in B_{2n+2}$ which together with two other braids generate the kernel of~$f$ as a normal subgroup (see Theorem~\ref{thm-kernel}).
-In Section~\ref{sec-epi} we extend~$f$ to an epimorphism $\widehat{f} : \widehat{B}_{2n+2} \to \St(C_n,\BZ)$, where $\widehat{B}_{2n+2}$ is an Artin group (see Theorem~\ref{thm-St-newgen}).
+In Section~\ref{sec-image} we determine its image (see Theorem~\ref{thm-image}).
+Section~\ref{sec-kern} is devoted to a description of the kernel of~$f$: we highlight a braid $\alpha_n \in B_{2n+2}$ which together with two other braids generate the kernel of~$f$ as a normal subgroup (see Theorem~\ref{thm-kernel}).
+In Section~\ref{sec-epi} we extend~$f$ to an epimorphism $\widehat{f} : \widehat{B}_{2n+2} \to \St(C_n,\BZ)$, where $\widehat{B}_{2n+2}$ is an Artin group (see Theorem~\ref{thm-St-newgen}) slightly bigger than the braid group~$B_{2n+2}$.